OffchainLabs/cargo-stylus/README.md

 ### Developing With Stylus

-Then, develop your Rust program normally and take advantage of all the features the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs) has to offer.
-To check whether or not your program will successfully deploy and activate onchain, use the `cargo stylus check` subcommand:
+Then, develop your Rust contract normally and take advantage of all the features the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs) has to offer.
+To check whether or not your contract will successfully deploy and activate onchain, use the `cargo stylus check` subcommand:

 ```
 cargo stylus check
 ```

-This command will attempt to verify that your program can be deployed and activated onchain without requiring a transaction by specifying a JSON-RPC endpoint.
+This command will attempt to verify that your contract can be deployed and activated onchain without requiring a transaction by specifying a JSON-RPC endpoint.
 By default, it will use the public URL of the Stylus testnet as its endpoint.
 See [here](https://docs.arbitrum.io/stylus/reference/testnet-information) for available testnet RPC URLs.
 See `cargo stylus check --help` for more options.

 If the command above fails, you'll see detailed information about why your WASM will be rejected:

 ```
 Reading WASM file at bad-export.wat
 Compressed WASM size: 55 B
-Stylus checks failed: program predeployment check failed when checking against
+Stylus checks failed: contract predeployment check failed when checking against
-ARB_WASM_ADDRESS 0x0000…0071: (code: -32000, message: program activation failed: failed to parse program)
+ARB_WASM_ADDRESS 0x0000…0071: (code: -32000, message: contract activation failed: failed to parse contract)

 Caused by:
     binary exports reserved symbol stylus_ink_left